sigilante/nockup/README.md

 ### Unit Testing

-Some CLI testing has been implemented and is accessible via `cargo test`.
-This can, of course, always be improved.
+Some CLI unit tests have been implemented and are accessible via `cargo test`.
+These can, of course, always be improved.

 ### Replit Instance